squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

 possible to get the list of available tactics by typing `help.`, and details about any tactic with `help tacticname.`

+We now start the proof.

 .. squirreltop::  all

    Proof.

-After the :g:`Proof` command, Squirrel displays the current judgement.
-It contains the number of goal that remain to prove (here, one, but subogals may be created by tactics), the system we are working in, and the formula to be proved.
+After the :g:`Proof` command, **Squirrel** displays the current judgement.
+It contains the number of goal that remains to be proved (here, one, but subogals may be created by tactics), the system we are working in, and the formula to be proved.

 .. squirreltop::  all